alistaircol/ac-website/content/articles/laravel-github-workflow-lint-run-unit-and-feature-tests-and-generate-code-coverage-report.md

 ## Overview

-I will summarise how I set up a workflow containing 2 jobs, containing some optimisations.
+I will summarise how I set up a workflow containing, with some optimisations to:

-The two jobs are:

-* `lint`
-* `test`
+* `lint`: run QA checks, and then
+* `test`: run test suite in a Laravel app

 In my scenario I run the following steps for each job: